-- In an one-sided (or one-tailed) test, the alternative hypothesis includes values for the test statistic underlying the null hypothesis on only one side of the test statistic specified by the null hypothesis. - H0 is rejected only if data depart from it in the direction stated by H_A.
+- In a one-sided (or one-tailed) test, the alternative hypothesis considers values for the test statistic under the null hypothesis on only one side of the value specified by the null hypothesis. - H0 is rejected only if data depart from it in the direction stated by HA.